neubauek/CircuitPythonBadge/README.md

 Known Issue(s):
 V1.2:
 - The VDD pin on the PAM8301 chip is missing a 1 uF and a 10 uF decoupling capacitor.
 Without these, the speaker audio will randomly drop out.
+Fixed in v1.3.